Cult following: Television

 Certain television series develop a cult following after their cancellation, which may cause interest in renewal.
 Arrested Development, which was cancelled in 2006 after its third season, was renewed by Netflix in 2013 and received two additional seasons.
-Futurama was cancelled in 2003 after its fourth season on Fox, but was later picked up by Comedy Central for an additional three seasons due to the following it had developed, and it is planned to receive more content on the streaming service Hulu.
+Futurama was cancelled in 2003 after its fourth season on Fox, but was later picked up by Comedy Central for an additional three seasons.
+In 2022, it was announced the series would be renewed for 20 additional episodes (released weekly) on the streaming service Hulu.
 Star Trek was cancelled after three seasons, but in broadcast syndication it gained a more substantial following, ultimately spawning a successful media franchise.

 David Lynch's Twin Peaks ran on ABC for two seasons from 1990 to 1991, initially garnering high ratings and critical acclaim.
-Ratings and reception declined following the reveal of Laura Palmer's murderer, who was left intentionally unknown by Lynch.
+Ratings and reception declined following ABC's demand that the show reveal the core mystery of Laura Palmer's murderer, the revelation of which was not ever intended to be revealed in the show by Lynch and co-creator Mark Frost.
 Eventually, the show was canceled, ending on a cliffhanger.
 It was not until 2017 that Twin Peaks returned as a limited series on Showtime, ending one of the longest hiatuses in television history.